 Yes, program's fees include insurance coverage.
 The insurance policy covers each student from the moment he/she joins the group at the GLA destination airport or arrives on our campus, whichever comes first, and continues until the end of the program.
 The insurance policy includes medical, travel, and accident insurance.
 Full policy details will be sent to GLA students as part of their acceptance packet.
 If you would like more information about the insurance policy before applying, please email us.

 Our staff will immediately arrange a doctor's visit, take the student to the nearest hospital, help fill his/her prescription, assist him/her in accessing qualified medical care, and do whatever is necessary to ensure that the student gets the medical attention he/she needs.
-The insurance provider will reimburse any medical expenses, above the prescribed deductible amount, upon the student's return home.
+The student will have to pay the medical expenses up front.
+The insurance provider will then reimburse any medical expenses, above the prescribed deductible amount, upon the student's return home.
 We will supply each family with detailed information about our insurance policy and claim procedure.
 Families are encouraged to carefully review these materials and purchase additional insurance for the student, if they deem necessary.

 Students are asked to bring an adequate supply of any prescription medication with them to the GLA destination.
 They are also asked to bring a copy of the original prescription and must include their physician's contact information on the GLA medical form.
 A medical form is included in each student's confirmation packet, and it is important that these forms are filled out accurately so that the staff is best prepared to deal with any medical issues that arise during the program.